seamplex/feenox/doc/tutorials/000-setup/README.md

 $
 ```

-Don't worry if you do not undertsand the Gmsh command line.
+Don't worry if you do not understand the Gmsh command line.
 We will work out the details in the tutorials.

 # Text editor